ericsonga/TeacherCSP/_sources/CSPTurtleDecisions/ch14_exercises.rst

         .. tab:: Question

            Fix 5 errors in the code below so that it runs correctly.
+It will draw a repeating pattern from left to right until it hits the width of the window and then will move back to the left side of the window to continue the pattern.

            .. activecode::  ch14ex3q
                 :nocodelens: